akka/alpakka/docs/src/main/paradox/sqs.md

 # AWS SQS

+@@@ note { title="Amazon Simple Queue Service" }

+Amazon Simple Queue Service (Amazon SQS) offers a secure, durable, and available hosted queue that lets you integrate and decouple distributed software systems and components.
+Amazon SQS offers common constructs such as dead-letter queues and cost allocation tags.
+It provides a generic web services API and it can be accessed by any programming language that the AWS SDK supports.

+For more information about AWS SQS please visit the [official documentation](https://aws.amazon.com/documentation/sqs/).

+@@@

 The AWS SQS connector provides Akka Stream sources and sinks for AWS SQS queues.

-For more information about AWS SQS please visit the [official documentation](https://aws.amazon.com/documentation/sqs/).

 ### Reported issues